 - The acquirer’s EPS increases after the merger without any operational contribution.

-When there are no economically viable gains from a business combination, such surge in share price do not sustain for a long time as investors recognize that the increase in the acquirer’s EPS is purely due to the bootstrap effect, and hence, adjust the acquirer’s P-E downwards in the long run.
+When there are no economically viable gains from a business combinationA Business CombinationA business combination is a type of transaction in which one organization acquires the other organization and therefore assumes control of the other organization's business activities and employees.
+In simple terms, it is a consolidation of two or more businesses to achieve a common goal by eliminating competition., such surge in share price do not sustain for a long time as investors recognize that the increase in the acquirer’s EPS is purely due to the bootstrap effect, and hence, adjust the acquirer’s P-E downwards in the long run.

 However, there have been instances in the past (e.g. 1990’s dotcom bubble) where many high P-E companies bootstrapped their earnings to exhibit continuous EPS growth by successively merging with low P-E companies.
 Hence, investors must be cautious as companies may use such strategies to create this P-E bubble and may try to maintain it through merger spree.
 But, in the end, fundamentals always triumph.
 So, value investors will continue to be the winners.